the site for finding a nursing job worldwide

 The cover letter is your introduction to a potential employer.
 What you write in it is the first impression the person gains about your, your capabilities and your personality.
 Therefore everyone who sends out a resume needs a cover letter.
 Whether you send it by mail, e-mail, fax or delivered by hand, is immaterial.

-Every job offered has different requirements and it is therefore essential that you write a specific cover letter for every job application.
-There is no such thing as a "general cover letter".
+Every job offered has different requirements, and it is, therefore, essential that you write a specific cover letter for every job application.
+There is no such thing as a "general cover letter."
 Most potential employers see a general cover letter as a sign of a lack of genuine interest in the job and, your chances of being considered for the offered position will be significantly hurt.
-Therefore, take the time and make the effort to send a cover letter that is tailored to the specific job and to the company you are applying to.
+Therefore, take the time and make an effort to send a cover letter that is tailored to the particular job and to the company you are applying.

-Although, it creates additional work, the positive side of the cover letter is that it provides you with an additional chance to emphasize what you have to contribute to the job, the company or organization.
+Although it creates additional work, the positive side of the cover letter is that it provides you with an extra chance to emphasize what you have to contribute to the job, the company or organization.
 Remember, the person looking at your submission will ask himself: "How can this person help us?"
-Your cover letter has to answer that question in your own words.
-Your resume will provide the detailed support of the answer.
+Your cover letter has to answer that question in your words, and your resume will provide the comprehensive support.

 The Essential Rules for creating an effective Cover Letter